How to: Analyze Threshold Violations Using the Counters Panel in Load Test Analyzer

 The Enter Graph Name dialog box is displayed.

-In the Graph name text box, type a name for the new graph and then choose OK.
+In the Graph name text box, type a name for the new graph and then click OK.

 (Optional) Right-click the performance counter again and select Show Counter on Graph.

-For more information, see How to: Create Custom Graphs.
+For more information, see How to: Create Custom Graphs in Load Test Results.

 (Optional) If you are analyzing the threshold violation in a completed load test result, consider using the zoom features in the Graphs view.
-For more information, see How to: Zoom in on a Region of the Graph.
+For more information, see How to: Zoom in on a Region of the Graph in Load Test Results.